51 Turf Hill Road

 Locally we should be ensuring local work is done by local companies with local people.
-In the past we even had consultants coming into the town (from Yorkshire!) to tell us what we need to do to improve the town.
+In the past we even had consultants coming into the town to tell us what we need to do to improve the town.
 Other towns (for example Preston) have kept services local and reaped the benefits.

 Locally, and nationally we should not be building on Green Belt land.
 Nor should we be building anything other than affordable houses to buy or rent.
 There is enough land available for housing that has previously been used in other ways (where there was once factories and shops for instance).

 These derelict sites could also be given over to local groups to use prior to being used.
-There is a lot of land all over Rochdale that has lain unused for years.
+There is a lot of land all over Rochdale that has stood unused for years.
 Let people use it for recreational purposes until it is needed.